micropython/micropython-esp32-ulp/docs/preprocess.rst

 framework's include files (such as ``RTC_GPIO_IN_REG``), to make reading and writing from/to peripheral registers much easier.

-In order to do this the preprocessor has two capabilities:
+In order to do this, the preprocessor has two capabilities:

 1. Parse and replace identifiers defined with ``#define``
 2. Recognise the ``WRITE_RTC_*`` and ``READ_RTC_*`` macros and expand